 Information about the prevention of cancer and the science of screening appropriate individuals at high-risk of developing cancer is gaining interest.
 Physicians and individuals alike recognize that the best “treatment” of cancer is preventing its occurrence in the first place or detecting it early when it may be most treatable.

 Hodgkin lymphoma is an uncommon lymphoma, with 7,500 annual cases in the United States.
 Hodgkin lymphoma accounts for only 0.7% of all malignancies.
-At this time, the cause of Hodgkin lymphoma is unknown and researchers are trying to solve this problem.
-Scientists know that Hodgkin lymphoma is not caused by injury and it is not infectious.
-Scientists know that Hodgkin lymphoma occurs most commonly in people between the ages of 15 and 35 and in individuals over the age of 55.
-However, they cannot explain why one person gets Hodgkin lymphoma and another does not.
+At this time, the cause of HL is unknown, and researchers are trying to solve this problem.
+Scientists know that HL is not caused by injury and it is not infectious.
+Scientists know that HL occurs most commonly in people between the ages of 15 and 35 and in individuals over the age of 55.
+However, they cannot explain why one person gets HL and another does not.
 By learning what causes this lymphoma, researchers hope to better understand how to prevent and treat it.